 In his latest book, Scary Close: Dropping the Act and Finding True Intimacy, Miller opens up his veins on the subject of connecting with other people.
 Like his other books, the chapters largely stand on their own, but the relationship at the center of the book is with his fiancée, Betsy, as the two of them navigate their journey toward marriage.
 He writes, “These are snapshots of the year I spent learning to perform less, be myself more, and overcome a complicated fear of being known.”
 Over the course of this year, he goes to a retreat center for therapy, learns three things about relationships while swimming in a pond, comes up with a five-category typology for manipulators, and is generally quite vulnerable in describing his rocky relational history as well as his past and present shortcomings as he journeys from anonymity to intimacy.

 In all, this is an inspiring read for those of us who desire to be connected and known, whether in romantic relationships or friendships.
 The one element that I thought was missing from Scary Close was the church.
 This will come as no surprise to those who have followed Donald Miller’s writing; he even mentions in the book how he wrote a blog about not having attended church in five years.
-I know he has reasons related to his own story and wiring why this is the case, and I know that many churches are toxic environments that really should be stayed away from for the health of everyone involved.
-But in spite of the many difficulties with churches—even ones that are largely healthy—I still believe that “the local church is the hope of the world” (to quote Bill Hybels), and “the gates of hell shall not prevail against it” (to quote Jesus).
+I know he has reasons related to his own story why this is the case, and I know that many churches are toxic environments that really should be avoided for the health of everyone involved.
+But in spite of the many difficulties with individual churches—even ones that are largely healthy—I still believe that the church as a whole is worth fighting for and investing in, since Jesus has promised that “the gates of Hades will not overcome it.”

 Note: Thanks to the publisher for a review copy of this book.